Tanzania Safari Photography Guide

 5. Tips for Wildlife Photography

-- Use natural frames (trees, rocks, waterholes) for composition
+- Use natural frames for depth.

 6. Combining Photography Safaris with Other Experiences